 Fully searchable, cover-to-cover reproductions of early American newspapers including titles from all 50 present states.
 Includes: Early American Newspapers, Series 1 (1690-1876), Early American Newspapers, Series 2 (1758-1900) and Early American Newspapers, Series 3 (1829-1922).

-Full-text access to major U.S. and international newspapers, including the Philadelphia Inquirer, Philadelphia Daily News, Chicago Sun-Times, and local Lancaster newspapers.
-Also includes U.S. small town newspapers.
-Coverage varies, dating back from 5 to 20 years.
+Full-text access to major U.S. and international newspapers, including The Philadelphia Inquirer, The Philadelphia Daily News, The Chicago Sun-Times, and local Lancaster newspapers.
+Also includes newswires, transcripts, and U.S. small town newspapers.
+Coverage varies per title, with some dating back 50 years.

 The New York Times Historical Archive offers full page and article images with searchable full text back to the first issue.
 The collection includes digital reproductions providing access to every page from every available issue.
 Sept.
 18, 1851- 4 Years Ago, full-text.